Close

 7. Remove Privileges

 Is your child misbehaving too much?
 Remove his privileges one step at a time.
 When your child realises what he has just lost, he will mend his behaviour accordingly.
-At first, he may throw outbursts but maintain your ground, be calm and firm, and you’ll notice him slowly changing his pattern of negative behaviour for the better.
+At first, he may throw outbursts, but maintain your ground, be calm and firm, and you’ll notice him slowly changing his pattern of negative behaviour for the better.

-8. Redirect Bad Behavior
+8. Redirect Bad Behaviour

-Sometimes children misbehave because they are bored or because they do not know any better.
+Sometimes, children misbehave because they are bored or because they do not know any better.
 In these cases, it is best to redirect your child to something else.
-Discipline for 4 year olds can be a hard thing to enforce but it must be done.
+Discipline for 4-year-olds can be a hard thing to enforce, but it must be done.
 However, redirecting your little one is a less harsh way of disciplining them.

 When to Consult a Paediatrician for Your Child’s Behaviour?